marcopxt/marcopxt.github.io/talks_teach/CV_BGLR/index.md

 ## 2. **How to Implement it**

-The first step will be to organize the phenotypic information and create the partitions to the cross validation scheme (CV1).
+The first step will be to organize the phenotypic information and create the partitions to the cross validation scheme (CV).
 Generally, we can divide the phenotypic dataset into two:

 Testing set: Population where the phenotype will be predicted based on the markers and in the information from the training set.